far-horizons-ou/policies/privacy/index.md

 ### Identity & access

-When you sign up for a Far Horizon OÜ product, we typically ask for identifying information such as your name, email address, and maybe a company name.
+When you sign up for a {{site.company_name}} product, we typically ask for identifying information such as your name, email address, and maybe a company name.
 That’s just so you can personalize your new account, and we can send you invoices, updates, or other essential information.
 We sometimes also give you the option to add a profile picture that displays in our products, but we do not normally look at or access that picture.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission either.

 ### Billing information

-When you pay for a Far Horizon OÜ product, we ask for your credit card and billing address.
+When you pay for a {{site.company_name}} product, we ask for your credit card and billing address.
 That's so we can charge you for service, calculate taxes due, and send you invoices.
 Your credit card is passed directly to our payment processor and doesn't ever go through our servers.
 We store a record of the payment transaction, including the last 4 digits of the credit card number and as-of billing address, for account history, invoicing, and billing support.
 We store your billing address to calculate any sales tax due in the United States, to detect fraudulent credit card transactions, and to print on your invoices.

 ### Geolocation data